brendansailer/MLDialogueSystem/heatmap/images/simplewinner/README.txt

-The model is trying to predict the year of the game (2000) in this sentence:
+The model is trying to predict the winner (sentence starts with winning's team name):
-['<s> the game occurred in UNK UNK UNK UNK UNK']
+['<s> UNK UNK UNK UNK UNK UNK UNK UNK UNK']

 The activation layer is plotting the context (x-axis) vs the answer (y-axis)